Updated on December 28, 2022

 Because we have extensive experience taking matters to trial and substituting in for prior counsel, we have three tips to consider:

-1. Why are you switching attorneys?
 The right answer is for things like a fresh perspective, more experienced counsel or more specialized counsel.
 We are frequently retained because of our expertise with real estate matters.
 Often a client will hire a generalist attorney or an attorney who dabbles in real estate only to find out that their needs are better served by a firm like ours that works almost exclusively in real estate.

-2. How Close Are You To Trial?
 While we have substituted into cases early and late (even on the day of trial) the timing on a substitution of attorney can be difficult.
 If you have a large matter set for trial within 60 or even 90 days it may be very difficult for a new attorney to get up to speed.
 We advise making the switch sooner or sticking with your present counsel if you are dangerously close to trial.

-3. Experience.
 Relevant experience is always a key inquiry.
 What we find is that we are often cleaning up the errors of non-real estate attorneys.
 Be careful who you pick to represent you – they should have the experience in your actual dispute area.